 - are traveling in a stretcher

 - need devices such as a respirator, ventilator, CPAP (Continuous Positive Airway Pressure) or POC (Portable Oxygen Concentrator) to hook-up to the aircraft electrical power supply.
-Please note that such aircraft electrical power supply cannot be guaranteed;
+Please note that such aircraft electrical power supply cannot

 - need hazardous materials packaging for batteries or other assistive devices which are required to have such packaging;

 - are travelling with a service animal, an emotional support or psychiatric service animal to travel in the cabin;